aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/oleobjects/delete-a-specific-oleobject-from-excel-worksheet/_index.md

 aliases: [/delete-a-specific-oleobject-from-excel-worksheet/]
 keywords: "Delete an OLE object in an Excel worksheet."
 description: "Aspose.Cells Cloud REST API support deleting an OLE object in an Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
-weight: 60
+weight: 50
 ---

-This REST API indicates `delete` an OLE object.
+This REST API indicates `delete` an OLE object in an Excel worksheet.

 ## RSET API